Overview

 What usually drives the schedule on a ground-up construction project in Round Rock?

-How do you handle closeout on ground-up construction work?
+How do you handle closeout on ground-up construction work in the Round Rock area?